Context

 ₱30M/month on Gmail and Facebook is a person heroically holding everything together — not a system.
 Three structural ceilings sat between them and their goal:

 We agreed on the diagnosis: to hit ₱100M/quarter reliably, the infrastructure had to scale to match the demand that was already there.
+The work wasn't generating new customers.
+It was building the system that stops losing the ones already arriving.

 Approach

 - 3. Website + SEO.
 Greenfield site currently in build.
 Pre-launch at time of writing.
 SEO isn't a post-launch phase — it's baked in from day one: schema.org markup, per-page metadata, image optimization, clean URL structure, Search Console submission scheduled for launch, Google Business Profile and local SEO signals configured alongside so the business is findable the moment the domain goes live.
+The site won't need a retrofit; the organic-discovery layer compounds from launch day.

 - 4. Next.
 Booking pipeline unification (one inbound flow, not three), CRM foundations, service-line analytics.
+Each phase's exit criteria is the next phase's entry criteria — we don't start on booking unification until finance is legible, and we don't start CRM until booking is unified.

 - Google Workspace live.
 Domain, accounts, groups, email routing, shared drive, MDM posture — all stood up and stable.

 - Finance automations running. n8n + Claude Code handle recurring work that used to eat hours weekly.
+Mechanical work on event triggers; judgment work via Claude Code with human-in-the-loop for anything outside known patterns.

 - This case study will be updated on website launch with indexing velocity, first inquiry attribution, and quarterly revenue progress against the ₱100M target.